 How Samurai Swords Are Made

 Authentic katana swords are forged from two types of Japanese steel: high-carbon and low-carbon.
 High-carbon steel is supremely hard, thereby allowing for a sharp edge.
 By contrast, low-carbon is strong and tough, enabling shock absorption.
-A sword made of one type of steel would be ineffective, which is why both types work together to create authentic katana swords.
+A sword made of one type of steel would be ineffective, which is why both types work together to create authentic battle-ready katana swords.
 To see how it all goes down, watch the YouTube video above, while I run off to assassinate a Yakuza underboss.
 Be right back.